Electric scooter lighting: headlamps, taillights, turn signals, horn

 - Brake-light trigger on both the mechanical lever and the controller — so it lights up under disc braking and regen braking alike.

-- Turn signals — standard on adult performance scooters; a nice-to-have on urban commuters, but a $30 aftermarket kit covers any model without them.
+- Turn signals — standard on adult performance scooters; a nice-to-have on urban commuters, but an inexpensive aftermarket kit (a few tens of dollars) covers any model without them.

 - Side reflectors or retro-reflective stripe on the wheels — for legal use in the EU this is mandatory (eKFV § 5 Abs.
 3).